Skip to content

 Good morning everyone.
 Today we observe Gandhi Jayanti on October 2, honoring Mahatma Gandhi and the values he stood for—truth, simplicity, and non-violence.

 On this day, instead of only remembering Gandhi, we can practice one action: help someone in need, clean a shared space, verify information before sharing it, or resolve a conflict calmly.
-Small actions repeated over time become real change.
+Small actions repeated over time create real change.

-Let’s honor Gandhi Jayanti by making today a day of action—truth in our words, peace in our behavior, and service in our community.
+Let us honor Gandhi Jayanti by making today a day of action—truth in our words, peace in our behavior, and service in our community.
 Thank you.

 School Assembly Script (5–7 Minutes)